 Children under 12 years of age should not use Chloralieve sore throat lozenges.

 2. Covonia Medicated Sore Throat lozenges

-There is no specific research that demonstrates the effectiveness of chlorhexidine in the management of sore throats, although chlorhexidine is a well-known antiseptic agent.
-The benefits of a local anaesthetic and its effectiveness in pain control was previously discussed.
+There is no specific research that demonstrates the effectiveness of Chlorhexidine in the management of sore throats, although Chlorhexidine is a well-known antiseptic agent.
+The benefits of a local anesthetic and its effectiveness in pain control were previously discussed.